umautobots/LONER/README.md

 ## BibTeX

 This work has been accepted for publication in the IEEE Robotics and Automation Letters.
-Please cite the pre-print version until the RA-L publication is released:
+Please cite the pre-print version until the RA-L publiction is released:

 ```
 @misc{loner2023,